 Kimchi is perhaps the best known Korean dish, and it is rapidly gaining popularity in the Western world, while surfing the waves of health food enthusiasm as well as Hallyu.

 But did you know that in Korea, kimchi is most of the times not vegan or vegetarian?

-Among the many ingredients of kimchi, there is usually a sauce or paste made from fermented fish🐟 or shrimp🦐, occasionally other kinds of seafood 🦀.
+Among the many ingredients in kimchi, there is usually a sauce or paste made from fermented fish🐟, shrimp🦐 or other kinds of seafood 🦀.
 It is called jeot (젓) or jeotgal (젓갈) in Korean, the liquid variety being referred to as aekjeot (액젓).
 Unless you carefully examine kimchi and manage to identify tiny black dots as the eyes of tiny shrimp, this key ingredient remains hidden from view! 👀 With a sensitive nose, you may still be able to smell that something about the kimchi is fishy… 👃